iamamash/A-Job-Ready-Bootcamp-in-C-DSA-and-IOT/C Language/C Projects/Tic Tac Toe/README.md

 # Tic-Tac-Toe
 Another game in C i.e. "Tic-Tac-Toe".
-Added few more features to this game like (1) Play with Player<br>
+Added few more features to this game like<br>
+(1) Play with Player<br>
 (2) Play with computer<br>
 (3) Play with Evil Computer<br>